 When you create a listing for your property you’ll want to make sure that it has full information and a complete amenities list.
 Ensure that you don’t leave any aspect of your property to the imagination, by mentioning even the most minute details.

-What this does is helps your guests to draw a mental picture of what a stay at your property will be like since photos can’t always fully describe the experience.
+What this does is helps your Airbnb guest to draw a mental picture of what a stay at your property will be like since photos can’t always fully describe the experience.
 It also gives them an opportunity to decide whether they will be satisfied with what your property has to offer or if they should look elsewhere for accommodations.

 When you draw up the house rules for your property, you want to set expectations clearly, especially when it comes to the check-in procedures.
 A lot of guests think that it’s okay to show up at just any old time as if you’re going to be available 24/7.